Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 - Any misdemeanor conviction where the date of the conviction, or the completion of any period of incarceration resulting from the conviction, occurred more than five years prior to the date of the employment application, unless the person was convicted of any crime during that same five-year period.

 On April 13, 2018, Governor Charlie Baker signed a criminal justice reform bill, which changed existing law in several respects.
 Importantly, the amendment reduced the five-year period for inquiring about misdemeanors to three years, which means that employers now may not ask about (whether orally or in writing) any misdemeanor conviction where the date of the conviction, or the completion of any period of incarceration resulting from the conviction, occurred more than three years prior to the date of the employment application, unless the person was convicted of another crime within the three years preceding the inquiry.
 Moreover, in addition to being prohibited from asking about sealed records, employers may not ask about a criminal record that has been expunged.
-In addition, any form used by an employer that seeks information about an applicant’s criminal history must include the following statement about expunged records, in addition to the statement already required concerning sealed records:
+In addition, any form used by an employer that seeks information about an candidate’s criminal history must include the following statement about expunged records, in addition to the statement already required concerning sealed records:

-“An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 of the General Laws may answer ‘no record’ with respect to an inquiry herein relative to prior arrests, criminal court appearances or convictions.
-An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 of the General Laws may answer ‘no record’ to an inquiry herein relative to prior arrests, criminal court appearances, juvenile court appearances, adjudications or convictions.”
+“An candidate for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 of the General Laws may answer ‘no record’ with respect to an inquiry herein relative to prior arrests, criminal court appearances or convictions.
+An candidate for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 of the General Laws may answer ‘no record’ to an inquiry herein relative to prior arrests, criminal court appearances, juvenile court appearances, adjudications or convictions.”
 In addition, the criminal justice reform bill lowers the number of years before an individual can seek to have a criminal record sealed or expunged.
 Ultimately, this means that employers will have less access to criminal history information in making employment decisions.
 In response to employers’ concerns about being held liable for negligent hiring or retention based on criminal history to which they no longer had access, the legislature included a provision in the bill that incorporates presumptions based on employers’ more limited access to such information.
 Employers will be presumed not to have notice (or the ability to know) about (i) records that have been sealed or expunged, (ii) records about which employers may not inquire under the anti-discrimination law, or (iii) crimes that the Massachusetts Department of Criminal Justice Information Services cannot lawfully disclose to an employer.

 Ban the Box Set to Begin in Kansas City, Missouri on June 9

-In 2013, Kansas City, Missouri adopted an ordinance that eliminated any obligation of applicants for City positions to disclose criminal history and that required the City Manager to remove such questions from applications.
+In 2013, Kansas City, Missouri adopted an ordinance that eliminated any obligation of candidates for City positions to disclose criminal history and that required the City Manager to remove such questions from applications.
 That ordinance concluded by urging (but not requiring) “private employers to adopt fair hiring practices that encourage the rehabilitation of people with criminal records.”
 Hundreds of cities, including Kansas City, Kansas and St. Louis, Missouri, and more than 30 states have adopted similar restrictions for public employers.
 On February 1, 2018, Kansas City, Missouri went one step further and passed Ordinance No. 180034, which places employment restrictions on private employers’ locations in the City.
-This makes it the second city in Missouri (after Columbia in 2014) to “Ban the Box,” in which an applicant who had prior convictions was required to check the “box” in question.
+This makes it the second city in Missouri (after Columbia in 2014) to “Ban the Box,” in which an candidate who had prior convictions was required to check the “box” in question.
 Eleven states, including Illinois, have similar limits on private employers.
-Effective June 9, 2018, employers with locations in Kansas City may not inquire about an applicant’s criminal history until after it has been determined that the individual is qualified for the position, and only after the applicant has been interviewed.
-At that point, an employer may screen “all applicants who are within the final selection pool of candidates.”
+Effective June 9, 2018, employers with locations in Kansas City may not inquire about an candidate’s criminal history until after it has been determined that the individual is qualified for the position, and only after the candidate has been interviewed.
+At that point, an employer may screen “all candidates who are within the final selection pool of candidates.”
 The ordinance applies to private employers that employ six or more employees, though it excludes local, state, and federal governmental entities.
 Additionally, employers may not base “hiring or promotional decisions” on criminal history, unless the employer can demonstrate that the decision was based on “all information available including consideration of the frequency, recentness, and severity of a criminal record and that the record was reasonably related to the duties and responsibilities of the position.”
-As a result, other than positions “where employers are required to exclude applicants with certain criminal convictions from employment due to local, state or federal law or regulation,” employers cannot maintain a policy that automatically rejects an applicant based upon criminal history.
+As a result, other than positions “where employers are required to exclude candidates with certain criminal convictions from employment due to local, state or federal law or regulation,” employers cannot maintain a policy that automatically rejects an candidate based upon criminal history.
 Allegations of violations of the ordinance may be filed with the Kansas City Human Relations Department.
 Should probable cause of discrimination be found, a “conciliation” process would be initiated, aimed at removing current and future discriminatory practices.
 Should this fail, a hearing would follow, and employers could be liable for back pay and reinstatement, fines of up to $500.00, and possible imprisonment.
 Additionally, a business could have its license suspended for up to 30 days, with permanent revocation for three or more violations within a five-year period.

 Wilmington, NC Approves “Ban the Box” Law for City Employees

 On May 1, the city council of Wilmington, North Carolina unanimously approved a new “ban the box” ordinance for city employees.
 The ordinance mandates that candidates for employment will not be asked about their criminal history nor have a criminal background check conducted until a decision has been made to offer the candidate employment.
 According to Wilmington officials, the new ordinance will ensure people with criminal arrest or conviction records will not be unduly denied employment or discouraged from being employed by the city.
 The ordinance also enacted seven-year lookback periods on misdemeanor assault, all sexual offenses, homicide, and financial crimes as automatic disqualifiers.
-It also added language allowing applicants to provide evidence of mitigation of any misdemeanor or felony (other than sexual) that has been fully disposed of for more than seven years to proceed in the application process.
+It also added language allowing candidates to provide evidence of mitigation of any misdemeanor or felony (other than sexual) that has been fully disposed of for more than seven years to proceed in the application process.
 Wilmington is now one of more than 150 cities and counties in the United States to enact a “ban the box” ordinance.

 York City Council (PA) Adopts Fair Chance Hiring Policy